Car Accidents

 Chicago Rear-End Accident Lawyer

-Get Help From a Rear-End Collision Lawyer Near You
+Get Help From a Nearby Rear-End Collision Lawyer in Chicago

 You’re sitting at a red light on your way home from work, maybe thinking about what you’ll have for dinner that night, or hoping to make it in time to catch a Cubs or White Sox game on TV.
 The next thing you know, you get hit from behind.
 You’re thrown forward by the momentum.
 Your seat belt stops you from slamming into the steering wheel, but your head snaps backward from the force.
 Your neck hurts, and the rear end of your car is smashed — all because the driver behind you was driving too fast or talking on a cell phone and didn’t see you stopped there.

-Rear-end collisions are the most frequent type of car crash in Chicago, accounting for about 29 percent of all collisions, according to the Illinois Department of Transportation.
-There are nearly 80,000 rear-end collisions in the state every year that result in tens of thousands of injuries and dozens of fatalities.
+According to the Illinois Department of Transportation, rear-end collisions are the most frequent type of car crash in Chicago, accounting for about 29 percent of all collisions.
+Nearly 80,000 rear-end collisions occur in the state every year, resulting in tens of thousands of injuries and dozens of fatalities.

-Rear-end crashes often may involve more than one car.
-But somewhere in the chain of events, there was a cause and chances are that the cause was some form of negligence.
+Rear-end crashes often involve more than one car.
+But somewhere in the chain of events, there was a cause, and chances are that the reason was some form of negligence.
 A skilled personal injury attorney can help you determine the cause of your crash and work to obtain compensation for you from the person responsible for your injuries and damages.

 • Following Too Close — Drivers are supposed to maintain enough distance between their car and the car in front of them to be able to stop suddenly without colliding.
 When drivers tailgate you, and you’re forced to stop suddenly because of debris in the road or another reason, the result often is a rear-end collision.

 • Faulty Brakes or Other Mechanical Defects — Drivers are supposed to maintain their vehicles in a roadworthy condition.
-That means making sure their brakes and other parts of their car are in good working order.
+That means ensuring their brakes and other car parts are in good working order.
 When brakes fail, collisions often result.

-Rear-end accidents can result in a number of different types of injuries, depending upon the circumstances of the crash.
-Among the most common types of injuries seen in rear-end accidents are:
+Rear-end collisions can result in a number of different types of injuries, depending upon the circumstances of the crash.
+Among the most common types of injuries seen in rear-end collisions are:

 • Head Injuries — People involved in rear-end crashes may experience concussion or brain injuries, or bruises or cuts on their head.